bahrus/pdpu/README.md

 "on" specifies the name of the event to listen for.

-The most interesting attribute/property is the "to" attribute.
-The stuff that comes before the opening brace is the css selector, similar to css selectors in a css file.
+"to" is a css selector, similar to css selectors in a css file.
 Only the way that selector is used is as a test on each of the next siblings after the p-d element.
 The code uses the "matches" method to test each element for a match.

-The stuff inside the braces is a name value pair:  To the left of the colon is the name of the property that should be set on matching elements.
-To the right is a JavaScript path / expression for where to get the value used for setting.
+"prop" refers to the name of a property on the matching elements which need setting.

+"val" is a JavaScript path / expression for where to get the value used for setting.
 The path is evaluated from the JavaScript event that gets fired.
 Only very simple "a.b.c" type expressions are allowed.
 No ! or other JavaScript expressions is currently supported.
 If the path is a single ., then it will pass the entire event object.

 All the components described in this document support an attribute (not a property), "debug".
 If the attribute is present, the code will break everytime the event it is monitoring for fires.